GenericName1911/SC-Zip-Tools/README.md

 A. **Drag 'N Drop:** Self explanatory.
 Also works through CLI.

-B. **File Explorer:** Opens file explorer to select files.
+B. **File Explorer:** Double click the script to open file explorer to select files.
 Use it if DND doesn't work.

 ## Features: